mfocko/kb/blog/aoc-2022/01-week-1.md

 :::

-So, how are we going to represent the filesystem then?
+So, how are we going to represent the file system then?
 We will use an enumeration, hehe, which is an algebraic data type that can store some stuff in itself :weary:
 ```rust
 type FileHandle = Rc<RefCell<AocFile>>;